4everland/Templates/Templates/Liquity Frontend Operators/README.md

-4. Access to Liquity and set the rebate rate.
+4. Access to Liquity and set the Kickback rate.

    ![](https://markdown.4everland.store/4-2.jpeg)